 The sisters have maintained their service to the school since Sr Stephanie and Sr Agatha led the way in 1888.
-Sr the Church and to the people of our town," St Joseph's principal Kim Crannis said.
+Sr Teresa Keene still flies the flag, volunteering in the school to prepare children for sacramental programs or to read at Mass, and working with others who need additional assistance.
+"The unbroken service has taken many forms but in every case it has involved self-sacrifice, broadness of vision and dedication to God, to the Church and to the people of our town," St Joseph's principal Kim Crannis said.
 Sr Philomena, the last religious principal, was presented with a commemorative medallion, along with other Sisters of St Joseph, former parish priest Fr Henry Byrne and the school's current students.